pavkids84-dev/cloud-infrastructure-labs/linux/ssh-basic-lab.md

 ## Objective

-Practice OpenSSH service inspection, remote login, password and public-key authentication concepts, SSH server authentication configuration, SCP file transfer, SFTP operations, and SSH troubleshooting.
+Practice OpenSSH service inspection, remote login, server identity verification, password and public-key authentication, SSH client and server configuration, secure file transfer, local port forwarding, and layered SSH troubleshooting.

-The goal of this lab is to understand SSH as an end-to-end remote-access service rather than treating `ssh` as an isolated command.
+The goal is to understand SSH as an encrypted remote-access framework rather than treating `ssh` as an isolated login command.

 ## Environment